Washington shooting: Is Trump safe? What we know so far

 What happened to Trump?

-The president was hosting the White House Correspondents’ Association dinner at the Hilton Hotel on Saturday night.
+The president was hosting the White House Correspondents’ Association dinner at the Washington Hilton hotel on Saturday night.

 The dinner is an annual tradition, where journalists who cover the White House celebrate the First Amendment and raise money for journalism scholarships, together with the president and other US leaders.